ulyssesdotcodes/nodysseus/docs/guides/01 - UI Overview.md

 		1. First line - value or name (if set) of the node e.g. "Hello, world!"
 		2. Second line - node reference e.g. `html_text`
 	3. Edges
 	   Connects two nodes.
-The input node's output will be passed as a named argument to the output node with the name of the edge label
+The input node's output will be passed as a named argument to the output node with the name of the edge label.
+An edge's input node is called the "parent" of the edge's output node.
+Likewise, an output node is the "child" of the edge's input node.
+A node can have many parents (inputs) but only one child (output).
+All of the nodes above a node (a node's parents and their parents, etc) are the node's ancestors.
-		1. Name - the name to use when calling the output node's function e.g. `display`
+		1. Name - the name to use when calling the output node's function e.g. `display`.
-		2. (+) icon - inserts a node into the specified edge preserving the edge nam
+		2. (+) icon - inserts a node into the specified edge preserving the edge name

 3. Node info
    A dialog to change the currently selected node's attributes
 	1. Argument list - shows the valid input arguments along with `arg[x]`. `arg[x]` is used in some graph references, but can generally be ignored.
 Clicking on one will create a new node if that one doesn't exist, or go to that node if it does.